Doctor of Education Degree

 The Director of the Ed.D. program will assist the student in the program of study that leads to the fulfillment of degree requirements.
 Subsequently, the Director, the department faculty, and the Graduate College monitor the student's progress as they progress through the program.
 It remains, however, the student's responsibility to understand and to satisfy all degree requirements.

 Students who are taking the 63-hour track will take all 7000 and 8000 level courses listed.
 The 7000 level courses comprise the Ed.S. degree in educational leadership.
 For those students transferring an Ed.S. degree into the doctoral program, the 8000 level courses listed below will complete the Ed.D. degree.

-A minimum of 30 semester hours (all at the 7000 level), include the completion of the following courses:
+A minimum of 30 semester hours (at the EDS 7000 program level), include the completion of the following courses: